lopezmauro/maya-ml-rivet/README.md

 # Maya-ml-rivet

-Proof of concept of a Maya rivet node done with machine learning.
+This is a proof of concept of a Maya rivet node done with machine learning.
+Is not meant to be an optimized code

 ### Motivation